 The three-storey, 37,700m2 (GIA) building features a large triple-height central atrium above the bustling 100-metre long Sky Street that runs the entire width of the ground floor.

 The building feels open and transparent because Sky want to make it easy to see what is going on across the business and for everyone to feel the DNA of Sky.
 Taking centre stage is an elevated, glass walled live Sky News broadcast studio, located so that employees and visitors alike can see Sky’s daily operations as soon as they are welcomed to the building.
 Above it, a large H-shaped atrium hosts all visible vertical circulation routes through the building.
 Ramps and staircases wrap themselves around two central mezzanines encouraging movement and therefore well-being, and facilitating ad hoc encounters between colleagues.

 The street is lined with touchdown workspaces, a 200-seat 4K cinema, restaurants and cafes, informal meeting and support facilities, and connects the main entrance and reception areas to cultural amenities on the same level.

-The roof of Sky Central is designed to maximize natural light.
-It is characterized by a grid of skylights that allow daylight to penetrate through the building to create top-lit workspaces, reducing façade glazing and the reliance on artificial lighting.
+The roof of Sky Central is designed to maximise natural light.
+It is characterised by a grid of skylights that allow daylight to penetrate through the building to create top-lit workspaces, reducing façade glazing and the reliance on artificial lighting.

-Sky Central reflects the broadcaster’s industrial heritage, updated to the standards expected of a 21st century broadcaster, with an anodized aluminum cladding that is a high-quality evocation of those humble origins.
+Sky Central reflects the broadcaster’s industrial heritage, updated to the standards expected of a 21st century broadcaster, with an anodised aluminium cladding that is a high-quality evocation of those humble origins.

 Sky Central is a safe, healthy and environmentally sustainable place for everyone, and has been designed to a BREEAM ‘Excellent’ standard.